Partnership for New York City

-The Partnership for New York City, formerly called the New York City Partnership, is a nonprofit membership organization consisting of a select group of nearly three hundred CEOs ("Partners") from New York City's top corporate, investment and entrepreneurial firms.
-The organization was founded by David Rockefeller in 1979, with the aim of working closely with government, labor and the nonprofit sector to enhance the economy and maintain New York City's position as the global center of commerce, culture and innovation.
+The Partnership for New York City, formerly called the New York City Partnership, is a nonprofit business advocacy group consisting of roughly three hundred CEOs ("Partners") from prominent corporate, investment and entrepreneurial firms in New York.
+The organization was founded by David Rockefeller in 1979, with the aim of increasing business involvement in city government and the civic sector.
 It merged with the New York Chamber of Commerce and Industry in 2002, forming the current organization.

-The Partnership focuses on research, policy formulation and issue advocacy at the city, state and federal levels.
-Through its affiliate, the Partnership Fund for New York City, the Partnership directly invests in economic development projects in all five boroughs of the city.
-To date, the Fund has raised in excess of $110 million and made more than 100 investments in businesses and nonprofit projects that promote the local economy.
+The partnership focuses on research, policy formulation and issue advocacy at the city, state and federal levels.
+Through its affiliate, the Partnership Fund for New York City, the partnership invests in economic development projects across the city.
+By 2000, the fund had raised in excess of $110 million and made more than 40 investments in businesses and nonprofits.

-In 2014, the Partnership was named by Crain's New York Business as New York City's most-connected nonprofit.
-The current President of the Partnership is Kathryn Wylde.
+In 2014, the partnership was named by Crain's New York Business as New York City's most-connected nonprofit.
+The current president of the Partnership is Kathryn Wylde.

-Brad Hoylman, now a New York State Senator, formerly served as the Partnership's general counsel.
+Brad Hoylman-Sigal, now a New York state senator, formerly served as the partnership's general counsel.